 Jenny C. Wu

-She has litigated patents in a wide variety of technical areas, including mobile phone operating systems and software, online content management, web services, medical devices, biotechnology, pharmaceuticals, GPS devices, LEDs, digital imaging, wearable fitness, financial services, and computer animation.
+She has litigated patents in a wide variety of technical areas, including biotechnology, pharmaceuticals, medical devices, mobile phone operating systems and software, online content management, web services, GPS devices, LEDs, digital imaging, wearable fitness, computer animation, and financial services.
 She has also supervised multiple high-stakes investigations and advised on licensing and contract disputes.

 Jenny clerked for now-Chief Judge Kimberly A. Moore at the United States Court of Appeals for the Federal Circuit.
 During law school, she was a member of the University of Pennsylvania Law Review and an Arthur Littleton and H. Clayton Louderback Legal Writing Instructor.